Amnion Derived Stem Cell Activator Injections – From Birth Comes Life

 - Amniotic Fluid contains hyaluronic acid.
 This is also a prominent component of joint fluid, and is important for lubricating cartilage and promoting growth of new cartilage.
 Hyaluronic acid is the main component of viscosupplementation injections with Synvisc and Hyalgan medicines.
 They have been shown to provide excellent pain relief for upwards of six to twelve months.

-- Amniotic Fluid is an amazing source of concentrated stem cells.
-The amount is much higher than adult bone marrow or fat.
+- Amniotic Fluid is an amazing source of concentrated stem cell activators.
 Thankfully, the fluid does not cause an immune or rejection reaction when injected into a patient.

 What Have They Been Used for in Medicine?